 As a best practice, Google recommends suspending user accounts instead of deleting them.
 If you're using Google Cloud Directory Sync, ensure that the tool is configured to suspend accounts instead of deleting them.

 Do not delete the account.
-If you delete a user, you also delete that user's Vault archive.
+If you delete a user, you also delete that user's data in Vault.

 If a user leaves your organization and you want to continue preserving that user's data in Vault, a G Suite administrator should suspend the user's account.
-Email data is preserved for a suspended account, but the account can receive no new mail.
+Data is preserved for a suspended account, but all services are disabled.
 Note that suspended accounts are billed the same as active accounts.

 No. For security reasons, Vault can only be accessed through https://ediscovery.google.com.